dfinity/motoko/doc/md/writing-motoko/system-capability.md

 reflecting the new system capability requirement.

-To use system capabilities in your code, you must now explicitly declare them when required, and should explicitly supply when granting permission to a callee.
+To use system capabilities in your code, you must now explicitly declare them when required, and should explicitly supply them when granting permission to a callee.

 Functions that need to use system capabilities must include the `system` pseudo-type parameter.
 It's important to note that `system`, if specified, must be the first parameter in function or class declarations.